 Is there a silver bullet for making policy and risk compliance easier?
-While there is no single solution which will manage compliance end-to-end, the answer may surprise you.
+While no single solution can manage compliance end-to-end, the answer may surprise you.
 But first a little background.

 Risk Management is fundamental to maintain a successful enterprise.
-The purpose of Risk Management is to identify uncertainties, hazards, exposures, liabilities and other risks which may cause harm to the organization, forecast the potential impact and then implement measures designed to reduce these affects.
-Considering IT operations is vital to business continuity, it should be no surprise that Risk Management is a central tenant of IT governance.
+The purpose of Risk Management is to identify uncertainties, hazards, exposures, liabilities, and other risks which may cause harm to the organization, forecast the potential impact, and then implement measures designed to reduce these effects.
+Considering IT operations is vital to business continuity, it should be no surprise Risk Management is a central tenant of IT governance.

 One of the tools used to manage risk is the Risk Policy.
-In IT, the risk policy is a top-level document which specifies what standards the organization will observe in order to safeguard the confidentiality, integrity and availability of its IT systems and data.
-The Risk Policy will often include additional sections addressing security and any obligations to industry and regulatory mandates like Payment Card Industry Data Security Standard (PCI DSS), Health Insurance Portability and Accountability Act (HIPAA) and similar.
+In IT, the risk policy is a top-level document specifying what standards the organization will observe to safeguard the confidentiality, integrity, and availability of its IT systems and data.
+The Risk Policy will often include additional sections addressing security and any obligations to industry and regulatory mandates like Payment Card Industry Data Security Standard (PCI DSS), Health Insurance Portability and Accountability Act (HIPAA), and similar.

-It’s important to observe that policy standards define what safeguards will be required but not how a standard will be implemented.
-For example, the PCI DSS policy has a standard which states that the organization will “install and maintain a firewall configuration to protect cardholder data”.
-However, it does not specify what type of firewall to use.
-It does not specify what firewall rules to deploy.
-It does not even specify what it means to maintain the firewall.
-Which leads us to our discussion on controls.
+Policy standards define what safeguards will be required but not how a standard will be implemented.
+For example, the PCI DSS policy has a standard that states that the organization will “install and maintain a firewall configuration to protect cardholder data.”
+However, it doesn’t specify what type of firewall to use, what firewall rules to deploy, or what it means to maintain the firewall, which leads us to our discussion on controls.

-Policy compliance seeks to verify that all controls, as defined by policy, are: 1) implemented and 2) remain operational as implemented.
-As such, policy compliance can be thought of as a “continuous process”—one of implementation, monitoring and verification.
-While it’s common to think that compliance is something an auditor does, in reality IT operations is responsible.
-An auditor only provides independent verification that policy objectives are being met.
+Policy compliance seeks to verify all controls, as defined by policy, are: 1) implemented and 2) remain operational as implemented.
+As such, policy compliance can be thought of as a “continuous process”—one of implementation, monitoring, and verification.
+While it’s common to think compliance is something an auditor does, in reality IT operations is responsible.
+An auditor only independently verifies policy objectives are being met.

 As mentioned earlier, technical controls are implemented as configuration options.
 And more specifically, network controls are implemented as configuration options in network routers, switches and similar devices.
-So the big reveal here is that perhaps the best risk and policy management tool in your toolbox is your Network Configuration and Change Management (NCCM) software.
+So, perhaps the best risk and policy management tool in your toolbox is your Network Configuration and Change Management (NCCM) software.
 By definition, NCCM software manages configuration changes and protects configurations and devices from unwanted changes.

-So just how does NCCM accomplish all of this?
+So just how does NCCM accomplish all this?
 Here is a quick overview.

 Device access – Perhaps the first place to start is by removing ad-hoc access to devices.
-An NCCM will help you eliminate ad-hoc (un-authorized) device access and require configuration changes to be made using the NCCM management console.
+An NCCM can help you eliminate ad-hoc (unauthorized) device access and require configuration changes to be made using the NCCM management console.

-Change control – By requiring all configuration changes to be made using the NCCM console, you are able to assign administrative privileges and implement a formal change review and approval process.
-This eliminates unplanned and unauthorized actions and maintains a history of all changes made.
+Change control – By requiring all configuration changes to be made using the NCCM console, you can assign administrative privileges and implement a formal change review and approval process.
+This eliminates unplanned and unauthorized actions and maintains a history of changes made.

-Configuration templates – An NCCM will allow you to create a standardized script or change template for making reoccurring changes.
-This ensures that changes will be uniformly made as approved.
+Configuration templates – An NCCM allows you to create a standardized script or change template for making reoccurring changes.
+This ensures changes will be uniformly made as approved.
 Configuration change templates are device and vendor-neutral.
-They provide an automated way to mass-deploy new services, or quickly remediate a policy violation or security vulnerability across the network.
+They provide an automated way to mass-deploy new services or quickly remediate a policy violation or security vulnerability across the network.

 Job scheduling – Want to control when changes are made?
 An NCCM provides job scheduling to execute changes during maintenance windows.

 Backup and recovery – Hardware failure and human error can break your network.
 Recover from these disasters quickly.
-An NCCM will schedule, back up, find, and restore device configurations.
+An NCCM can schedule, back up, find, and restore device configurations.

 Change detection and analysis – You’ve spent time and effort getting your configs to a baseline.
 How do you know when something changes?
 What if a change is made to the running config but not saved to the startup?
-An NCCM will monitor device configurations and notify you when any change is made.
-You can even compare two configs side-by-side and see what statements were added or removed.
+An NCCM can monitor device configurations and notify you when any change is made.
+You can even compare two configs side by side and see what statements were added or removed.

-Remediation – An NCCM will allow you to correct violations fast with remediation scripts (defined as part of the policy).
+Remediation – An NCCM helps you correct violations fast with remediation scripts (defined as part of the policy).